Supreme Court sharply limits federal government’s ability to police pollution into certain wetlands

 “The Supreme Court ripped the heart out of the law we depend on to protect American waters and wetlands.
 The majority chose to protect polluters at the expense of healthy wetlands and waterways.
 This decision will cause incalculable harm.
 Communities across the country will pay the price,” Bapna said in a statement.

-The outcome almost certainly will affect ongoing court battles over new wetlands regulations that the Biden administration put in place in December.
+The outcome almost certainly will affect ongoing court battles over new water regulations, including for wetlands, that the Biden administration put in place in December.
 Two federal judges have temporarily blocked those rules from being enforced in 26 states.

+Congress voted in March to overturn the administration’s new water rule and, even though President Joe Biden vetoed the measure, the prospect of legislative action to restore wetlands protections anytime soon is remote.

-EPA Administrator Michael S. Regan said in a state that the Clean Water Act has been responsible for “transformational progress” in cleaning up the nation’s waterways.
+The head of the Environmental Protection Agency, Michael S. Regan, credited the Clean Water Act with leading to “transformational progress” in cleaning up the nation’s waterways.
 “I am disappointed by today’s Supreme Court decision that erodes longstanding clean water protections,” Regan said in a statement.

 Damien Schiff, who represented the Sacketts at the Supreme Court, said the decision appropriately narrowed the reach of the law.
 “Courts now have a clear measuring stick for fairness and consistency by federal regulators.
 Today’s ruling is a profound win for property rights and the constitutional separation of powers,” Schiff said in a statement issued by the property rights-focused Pacific Legal Foundation.